The Influence of Stable Photon Sphere Advent on Orbital Precession in moving towards the Extremality: The Periapsis Shift and Extremality

-As can be seen in Fig. (\ref{7}), in this case, even though we are at the extreme limit, the behavioral pattern of the model is still completely similar to Fig. (\ref{5}), that is, the classical form of the black hole.
-Now, considering Eq. (\ref{(21)}) , Eq. (\ref{(22)}) and with respect to Eq. (\ref{(14)}) for calculation $\sigma$, we will have:

-As illustrated in Fig. (\ref{8}), the orbital behavior of massive particles around this model continues to adhere to the canonical black hole pattern observed in Figure 6, even as the system approaches and reaches the extremal limit.
-Specifically, the parameter "A" remains strictly confined to the interval (0,1), so that the periapsis shift $\Delta \Phi_p$ never attains negative values and that all orbital motion remains purely prograde.\\ This persistence of black hole behavior at the extremal limit directly aligns with our introductory discussion.
-As the black hole’s mass decreases and its charge increases, the probability of superextremal charges being present rises significantly.
-Consequently, with the cessation of thermal Hawking radiation due to the vanishing Hawking temperature, any new emission process must necessarily involve the release of such superextremal charges.
-This mechanism is fully consistent with the WGC, reinforcing its role as a fundamental principle that ensures the structural integrity of extremal black holes while preventing violations of cosmic censorship.
-The observed absence of instability or different dynamics and the sustained adherence to black hole dynamics at extremality provide compelling empirical support for the physical viability of the WGC in this framework.
+As illustrated in Fig. (\ref{5}), the orbital behavior of massive particles around this model continues to adhere to the canonical black hole pattern, even as the system approaches and reaches the extremal limit.
+So that the periapsis shift $\Delta \Phi_p$ never attains negative values and that all orbital motion remains purely prograde.

-To examine the effect of spacetime curvature on the model’s behavior, we now shift our analysis from asymptotically flat spacetime to the AdS framework.The spherically-symmetric static metric line element of such a spacetime is given by \cite{45}:

-where $\Lambda$ is a cosmological constant.
-Since our main goal is to see how the periapsis shift is affected by structural changes in the model as it moves towards the extremal limit, we for this model will present previously known conditions such as merging horizons, zeroing of the Hawking temperature, and the existence of black hole behavior by showing an unstable photon sphere in the case of extremal limit in Appendix A, and we will go directly to the effect of changing parameters on the behavior of the periapsis shift.
-The applied equations for such a model will be as follows:
+To investigate the influence of spacetime curvature, we extend our analysis from asymptotically flat spacetime to the AdS case \cite{45}.
+Since our primary objective is to examine how the periapsis shift evolves as the black hole approaches extremality, we do not repeat the standard analysis of the extremal configuration in the main text.
+Instead, the verification of the extremal limit—including the coincidence of the horizons, the vanishing of the Hawking temperature, and the persistence of an unstable photon sphere outside the event horizon—is summarized in Appendix A. Here, we focus directly on the evolution of the periapsis shift with the model parameters.
+The applied equations Eq. (\ref{(5)}), Eq. (\ref{(6)}) and Eq. (\ref{(14)}) for such a model will be as follows:

-Our studies for this case show that, given the chosen values for mass, $\gamma$, and $\Lambda$, the superextremal charge of an extremal black hole will have a value of q=2.48019052524.
+Given the chosen values for mass, $\gamma$, and $\Lambda$, the charge limit of our extremal black hole appears at q=2.48019052524.